tiiuae/ghaf/docs/README.md

 * [Writing a good commit message](https://github.com/tiiuae/ghaf/blob/main/CONTRIBUTING.md#commit-message-guidelines).

 If you find any bugs or errors in the content, feel free just to create an [issue](https://github.com/tiiuae/ghaf/issues).
 You can also use this feature to track suggestions or other information.

-For questions related to repository access permissions, please contact [Ville Ilvonen](https://github.com/vilvo).

-## License

-Ghaf is licensed under the Attribution-ShareAlike International License, version 4.0.
-See [LICENSE](./LICENSE) for the full license text.